k0zakinio/CV/README.md

 # Andrew Dowell

-Some blurb about me
+I have a strong monotone northern accent, people have on occasion have asked me whether I was interested in what they were saying because of this (I genuinely wasn't interested).
+I've had a varied work life; I studied photography for five years and worked for two, was a banker for two years and a self employed analyst for one.
+I'm pretty quick at learning new stuff, I taught myself how to ollie within 30 minutes of picking up a skateboard (but no-one cared).
+I also like solving problems; at my last place of work I automated two people's jobs (the people weren't too happy about it).

+I've had my head in the dirt of ones and zeroes for the past three months to emerge expectedly unemployed, but keen as ever to better my coding skills!
+I'm looking to work with someone who is going to help me develop and be the best that I can.
+In return I'll give you my strong monotone northern accent and all my effort to make you the best you can.

 ## Skills

 #### Web Development

-Having just completed the intensive Makers Academy course, I feel like I've taken the first of many steps in my new career.
-Before I started I had a basic understanding of coding, the course has allowed me to learn the best practices of coding and the course has reinforced that this is the career for me!
-We covered JavaScript and Ruby, plus some popular frameworks such as Rails and Angular.
+Having just completed the intensive Makers Academy course I feel like I've taken the first of many steps in my new career.
+I've gone from having a very basic understanding of coding to feeling comfortable taking on anything (as long as I can use Google!).
+The course has taught me the best practices of coding and has reinforced that this is the career for me.
+We covered JavaScript and Ruby all written with TDD in mind, and used some popular frameworks such as Rails, jQuery and Angular.

 Here are some of the projects I completed on the course.
 - [chitter](http://chitter-andy.herokuapp.com/): *a weekend project creating an twitter-like application*
 - [TripShare](http://tripshare-frontend.herokuapp.com/): *a trip planning application made collaboration with three other students*
-- [BandsNearU](https://github.com/k0zakinio/BandsNearU): *a music discovery web application made in collaboration with three other students*
+- [BandsNearU](https://bandsnearu.herokuapp.com/): *a music discovery web application made in collaboration with three other students*

+#### Analyst
+I was a self employed Management Information Analyst for Deloitte prior to starting at Makers Academy.
+I was the sole person to design, development and maintain reports for monitoring the production of circa 100 employees, reporting to Senior Management.
+I moved onto the role with no knowledge of VBA (Visual Basic for Applications) and everything was manually input to spreadsheets, I taught myself VBA and completely automated the reports.
+By the time I had left, reports which took a full day for two people to complete were done by myself within an hour; I thought this was pretty cool and I think that's when I caught the coding bug.

 #### Photography
 For two years following my degree I was working between many jobs as a freelance photographer, photographers assistant and retoucher.
-The photography life didn't work out for me but I have some good knowledge of Photoshop from this time which I intend to employ in my web development work.
+The photography life didn't work out well for me but it did give me a good working knowledge of Photoshop; which I will be more than capable to employ in my web development work.

 ## Education
 #### University of the Creative Arts, Kent - 2006 to 2009